Alejandro Agustín Lanusse: Later years

-In 1985 Lanusse published his autobiography and criticized the human rights violations that took place during the Dirty War, including the state murder of his cousin, diplomat Elena Holmberg.
-He was placed under house arrest in 1994 for criticizing president Carlos Menem in a magazine interview.
+In 1985, Lanusse published his autobiography, titled Confessions of a General, and criticized the human rights violations that took place during the Dirty War, including the state murder of his cousin, diplomat Elena Holmberg.
+He also testified against the leaders of the military regime during the Trial of the Juntas, having lost one of his press secretaries to a forced disappearance.

+He was placed under house arrest in 1994 for criticizing president Carlos Menem in a magazine interview, having called him a "womanizer".